Content warning: Sexual violence

 Campus spokesperson Adam Ratliff said in an email that the campus would typically not involve itself in the events of Saturday’s protest, given that Fiji is not recognized by UC Berkeley.
 In this particular case, however, the campus Leadership, Engagement, Advising and Development, or LEAD, Center has reached out to Fiji’s headquarters to discuss the incident.

-Because Fiji is not one of the 63 fraternities and sororities recognized by the campus, it is not required to attend trainings organized by LEAD that are tailored toward issues including alcohol abuse, sexual assault and hazing, according to Ratliff.
+Ratliff added that Fiji, which is not one of the 63 fraternities and sororities recognized by the campus, does not choose to attend trainings organized by LEAD that are tailored toward issues including alcohol abuse, sexual assault and hazing.

 The ASUC Sexual Violence Commission is organizing a meeting with the Interfraternity Council and the Panhellenic Council to address the incident, according to commission chair Ezra Alanis and assistant chair Erika Casey.
 Alanis and Casey added that they are “deeply disappointed” in the people who mocked the protest.
 They argued that these people, as a result, mocked all survivors of sexual misconduct.